 to the pigments and or ointments are RARE, but are a possibility.
 We do offer Allergy Skin Test at least one week prior to your appointment.

-IS YOUR TECHNICIAN WORKING IN A LICENSED FACILITY?
+IS YOUR TECHNICIAN WORKING IN A LICENSED FACILITY OR UNDER A MEDICAL DIRECTORSHIP?

 It is essential to check that the technicians carry the appropriate licenses.
 IF YOUR ARTIST IS COMING TO YOUR HOUSE, THEY ARE OPERATING ILLEGALLY!